-The Manaaki Tāpoi course aims to celebrate the importance of cultural (indigenous) tourism.
-Learning will focus on key elements of the Māori culture and how they are interpreted in cultural tourism experiences.
+The Manaaki Tāpoi course celebrates the importance of cultural (indigenous) tourism.
+Learning will focus on key elements of the Māori culture and how this is interpreted in cultural tourism experiences.
 Students will gain an appreciation for the high regard that the Māori culture is held in by overseas visitors and will have an opportunity to interact with these visitors.

-Each week-long block of learning is held at a different Marae across Te Tau Ihu.
+Each block of learning is held at a different location across Te Tau Ihu including local Marae.
 The Manaaki Tāpoi course has 14 NCEA credits at Level 2 and 7 at Level 3 embedded within the programme.